hashbangcode/drupal_batch_examples/README.md

 can use this as an interstitial page for when you want to prepare things for your users.

+## Batch Update Example

+Shows how to use the batch API in the hook_update_N and hook_post_update_NAME hooks.

+Path: `/drupal-batch-examples/batch-update-example`

+You can use this form to reset the update hooks for this module.
+Once done you can then run the update hooks again by either running `drush updatedb` or by logging in and visiting `/update.php`.

 # Thanks

 - Some of the batch process and finishing code is taken from